Bandoneon Lesson: Playing Chords on the Bandoneon with Pivoting

-Welcome to this new article dedicated to the Bandoneon technique.
+Welcome to this new bandoneon lesson dedicated to the bandoneon technique: playing chords with bandoneon.

 In this article, I’ll talk about pivoting: it’s not really a technique, but a useful strategy to move on the keyboard when you have a sequence of chords where one or more notes are maintained.